- Off road parking

-Gas central heating with woodburner in sitting room.
+Gas central heating with woodburner.
 Electric oven, gas hob, microwave, fridge/freezer, washing machine, TV with Freeview, DVD, iPod dock, selection of books, games and DVDs.
 Fuel, power and starter pack for woodburner inc. in rent.
 Bed linen and towels inc. in rent.
 Off road parking for 2 cars.
 Rear gravelled patio area furniture and lawned area with countryside views.
 Sorry, no pets and no smoking.
 Shops and pub 3 mins walk.

 - Last minute

 About the location